An Alleged Cretaceous Finger

 Glen Rose Formation, Texas

-In view of the above considerations, as well as the consistent lack of human remains throughout Mesozoic formations, Baugh's claims about the finger are questionable at best.
+In view of the above considerations, as well as the consistent lack of human remains throughout Mesozoic formations, Baugh's claims about the "finger" are questionable at best.
 As to what it really is, no consensus has yet developed.
-Some observers have suggested that the finger may be an invertebrate burrow or a cephalopod fossil.
+Some observers have suggested that the specimen may be an invertebrate burrow or a cephalopod fossil.
 While I see little evidence of the latter, it could be an burrow infilling.
 It also has the general appearance of a crustacean carapace, though no demonstrable association with known crustacean taxa has been made.
 Alternatively, it could just be an elongate stone or concretion that happens to resemble a finger.
 If one looks around a pile or rocks long enough, one can find all sorts of "sports of nature" which resemble familiar objects--much like finding faces in the clouds.
 Perhaps a more conclusive assessment of what the object really is could be made if Baugh allowed experts on Texas geology and paleontology to study it.
 One would think he at least would want to confirm whether or not its lithology is consistent with known Cretaceous rocks of Texas, but as of this writing, evidently he has not done this.
+Evidently his associate David Lines doesn't think this is necessary, as concludes his article on Baugh's website with two unfounded assertions: "This fossil is obviously human in its appearance, both inside and out.
+But it was found in Cretaceous rock."

 Conclusions